OriStitch: A Machine Embroidery Workflow to Turn Existing Fabrics into Self-Folding 3D Textiles: OriStitch

 \subsection{Heat-actuating the hinges into their final shape}

-To actuate the pattern, we propose dipping the sheet in boiling water, if need by followed by post-processing with a heat gun as shown in Figure~\ref{fig:actuation}.
-The combination of hot water and heat gut treatment enables a relatively fast and reliable actuation with minimal manual labour.
+To actuate the pattern, we propose dipping the sheet in boiling water, if needed, followed by post-processing with a heat gun as shown in Figure~\ref{fig:actuation}.
+The combination of hot water and heat gut treatment enables a relatively fast and reliable actuation with minimal manual labor.
 The hot water pre-creases all hinges to ±70\% of their folded state in a matter of seconds.
 Models consisting of a small number of triangles completely fold in boiling water because the lever each fold pulls is shorter.
-The focused distribution of heat with the heat gun makes that each hinge closes one at a time instead of all at once (in water).
-The time needed for post-processing actuation mainly depends on the number of wide hinges (type~3 and type~4).
-For example, the hemisphere (55 hinges with 13 wide hinges) in figure~\ref{fig:material-tests} was finished in 2 minutes while around 6 minutes were used to fully closed the hinges of the vase cover (144 hinges with 49 wide hinges).
+The focused distribution of heat with the heat gun ensures that each hinge closes one at a time instead of all at once (in water).

 We attempted to use a convection oven as well, which did actuate all hinges in parallel, however simultaneous closing caused hinges to pull on one another at the same time, and the high temperature made the actuated threads fragile, by actuating sequentially, we circumvent that problem albeit a bigger manual effort.
 Some hinges require more tension than others because of their width and neighboring faces, therefore the manual process allows actuating each hinge until it fully closes.
-The shrinking conditions depend on various factors including the temperature, the amount of air flow, the distance between the hot air and the threads, and the duration of treatment.
+The shrinking conditions depend on various factors, including the temperature, the amount of air flow, the distance between the hot air and the threads, and the duration of treatment.
 Therefore, instead of proving a specific temperature, we recommend using a simple gauge shown in Figure~\ref{fig:calibration} to calibrate the heating conditions for the used heating mechanism and materials.